Before we begin…

 Describe what you changed

 If it used to work, then tell us what changed since then.
-If you changed an automation, upgraded something (a custom component, an add-on, Home Assistant itself, etc), we need to know.
+If you changed an automation, upgraded something (a custom integration, an add-on, Home Assistant itself, etc), we need to know.
 Don’t just tell us the last change, tell us all the changes.

 Remember too - only change one thing at a time, then test.
 If you change multiple things and it now works, you don’t know what solved it.
 Worse, one of those things may have solved it, but one of them may have introduced a new problem.